crate/commons-codec/doc/zyp/examples.md

 # Includes column renaming and applying Python converter functions.

 from pprint import pprint
-from zyp.model.bucket import BucketTransformation, FieldRenamer, ValueConverter
+from zyp import BucketTransformation, FieldRenamer, ValueConverter

 # Consider a slightly messy collection of records.
 data_in = [